Manishkumarb/Catch-The-Ball-Game_OpenGL/README.md

-# Catch The Ball 2-D Game Using OpenGL
+# Catch The Egg 2-D Game Using OpenGL

 The objective of this game is to catch the egg in a basket which is laid by hen without letting any eggs to hit the ground.
 Chicken moves back and forth along the line.
 User